EdDuarte/website/content/posts/living-globe.md

 - "Forsell, C., Johanson, J.: An heuristic set for evaluation in information visualization.
 In: Proc. of AVI 2010, pp. 199–206.
 ACM, New York (2010)"
 ---

-Living Globe is a WebGL application for tri-dimensional worldwide data visualization.
+Living Globe is a Three.js application for tri-dimensional worldwide data visualization.
 It allows the simultaneous representation of multiple indicators as spatial structures (bars and other objects located in a specific latitude-longitude on the globe).
 The mapping of data to the provided visual